RadialDevGroup/ombudsman/management/OFFBOARDING.md

 # Offboarding

-When possible, use the admin privileges in each of the services referred to below to change the departing employee's passwords.
+When removing an account is not possible, use the admin privileges in each of the services below to change the departing employee's passwords.
 Double-check with the departing employee to make sure they are removed from any resources not listed here (e.g. Rollbar).